My blog wouldn’t be where it is today, if it wasn’t for Pinterest.

 When you create your Tailwind account and take a look at your dashboard for the first time, it can feel a little overwhelming with all the options available.
 There are a bunch of very helpful video guides under the help section, explaining how everything works.

 You can get a completely free trial with some of these options being limited, or you can get Plus membership for $15 per month when billed monthly or $9.99 per month when billed annually.
-Plus plan includes: Smart Pin Scheduling, Measure Pin Success, Schedule 400 pins per month (with annual plan, you have unlimited pin scheduling), basic profile and board metrics, Basic Website Insights, 7-Day History Archives.
+Plus plan includes: Smart Pin Scheduling, Measure Pin Success, Schedule 400 pins per month (with the annual plan, you have unlimited pin scheduling), basic profile and board metrics, Basic Website Insights, 7-Day History Archives.
 Before signing up for the Plus membership, I signed up for the free trial and used it for a few weeks and really started seeing results within days.
 You also don’t need to input any kind of financial info when signing up for the free trial, so it’s not like one of those programs where you have to remember to cancel your membership after the trial expires.

 REMEMBER TO ALSO….